alexm-dev/nvim-config/README.md

   - RipGrep
   - fzf
   - GCC compiler for treesitter
+  - tree-sitter-cli (can be installed via npm or cargo)
+  - ast-grep
 - Node.js version 22+ (for some plugins)
 - LazyVim
 - Git
 - LazyGit
-- optional: node22 installed somewhere under `%LOCALAPPDATA%\node22` or a machine-local path you control (or equivalent on Unix)
 - optional: luarocks (if you use LuaRocks-managed modules)

 ## 💤 LazyVim